Contact UsTwo Pershing Square 2300 Main Street, Suite 170 Kansas City MO 64108

 Head-on collisions, when the driver of a large truck loses control of his vehicle and swerves into oncoming traffic.
 Loss of control can happen due to unsafe and careless driving behaviors such as distracted driving and driving under the influence.

 Rear-end collisions.
 Just as it sounds, truck drivers may be driving too fast or tailgating the vehicle in front of them and end up rear-ending it.
 Due to size and weight, it takes more time and distance to stop a large commercial truck.
+Drivers who do not observe the FMCSA-recommended following distances create hazards when they do not leave enough time or room to stop.

 T-bone collisions, which often occur at intersections, are when one vehicle hits another perpendicularly.